the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter2.md

 ### Exercises:

-* figure out further components that you could split up as you have done with the Search and Table components
+* Figure out further components that you could split up as you have done with the Search and Table components, but hold off on executing any of these until you've worked through the next few chapters.
-  * but don't do it now, otherwise you will run into conflicts in the next chapters

 ## Composable Components